Strategyproof and Proportionally Fair Facility Location: Approximation results

-Theorem~\ref{thm: IFS bound} says that the Constrained Median mechanism obtain the best approximation guarantee among all IFS mechanisms.
-Furthermore, the constrained median mechanism can easily be seen to not only satisfy IFS but also to be strategyproof, anonymous, and unanimous (Theorem~\ref{char: IFS and SP}).

-\begin{theorem} Among all IFS mechanisms, the Constrained Median mechanism provides the best approximation guarantee, i.e., it achieves the approximation ratio in Lemma~\ref{lemma: IFS bound}.
-This mechanism is strategyproof, anonymous, and unanimous. \end{theorem}
+Theorem~\ref{thm: IFS bound} says that the Constrained Median mechanism obtains the best welfare approximation guarantee among all IFS mechanisms, including non-strategyproof mechanisms.
+Furthermore, the Constrained Median mechanism can easily be seen to not only satisfy IFS but also to be strategyproof, anonymous, and unanimous (Theorem~\ref{char: IFS and SP}). {} \begin{theorem} Among all IFS mechanisms, the Constrained Median mechanism provides the best welfare approximation guarantee, i.e., it achieves the approximation ratio in Lemma~\ref{lemma: IFS bound}. \end{theorem} {} The intuition behind the welfare approximation ratio converging to $1$ is that as $n$ approaches infinity, the phantoms placed at $L/n$ (and $L(1-1/n)$) converge to $0$ (and $L$), and hence the Constrained mechanism mechanism converges to the median mechanism.